sasq64/pix/README.md

 Tiles can be both text and graphics.
 We can easily add more tiles to the console by copying images into it.

-Note that the `split()` call below is (as we mentioned) cheap -- we only create new views into the original image.
+Note that the `split()` call below is (as we mentioned) cheap &mdash; we only create new views into the original image.

 ```python
 import pixpy as pix